co3carbonate/live-counting-extension/README.md

 ## Features

 Here is a list of features.
-Most of them can be disabled at will.
+Besides the 'innate' features, all of them can be disabled at will.

 - Basic
- - Ctrl+Enter shortcut to submit message
- - Colored Usernames
- - Clear Past Messages
- - Minimal Display Mode option
+ - Colored Usernames: Makes the username in each message gain a unique color
+ - Clear Past Messages: Frequently clears past messages from the page, which drastically negates lag and reduces the need to refresh constantly
+ - Display Mode: Changes the display interface of the page to your preference

 - Advanced
- - Disable username links
+ - Disable Username Links: Disables the redirection to a user\'s profile upon clicking on his/her username
- - Make all links open in a new tab
+ - Make All Links Open In A New Tab: Makes all links on the page open in a new tab
+ - Content Position: Adjusts the position of the main content section
+ - Standardize Number Format: Standardizes the number count in each message to a format of your choice

+- Innate
+ - Ctrl+Enter Shortcut: Enables the use of a single shortcut Ctrl+Enter to conveniently send a message
- - Disable obstructive browser shortcuts (Ctrl+0)
+ - Disable Obstructive Shortcuts: Disables certain obstructive browser keyboard shortcuts; only disables Ctrl+0 (Zoom Reset) at the moment
- - Specify Content Position (left, center, right)
- - Standardize format of numbers from all messages (commas, spaces, etc.)

 ## Installation